-BUSD 741 Research Design in Marketing
+BUSD 740 Research Design in Marketing I

-3 hours.
+2 hours.
 This course examines research tools and techniques common in marketing, building on prior coursework in research methods.
 Students will study experimental design, qualitative techniques, and survey research methodology specific to the marketing context.
-The course will involve the design of a marketing research study and the critique of other's marketing research.
+The course will involve the design of a marketing research study and the critique of others' marketing research.
+Includes a residency period.